What is an Arborist?

 Become an Expert as Your Career Grows

 If becoming an arborist sounds like the right fit for you, you can get started on your career right away.
 Not only will you receive on-the-job training for important techniques and equipment, you don’t need a college degree to get started.
-Plus, many companies offer apprenticeships to help new employees get on-the-job training.
+Additionaly, many companies offer apprenticeships to help new employees get on-the-job training.